Essence Global

-Essence is a global data and measurement-driven full service agency.
-The agency has 20 offices in 12 countries and a staff of approximately 1,900.
-Essence manages over $4B in annualized media spend globally, with clients such as Google, The Financial Times, Target, NBCUniversal, BP, FrieslandCampina, L’Oreal and Tesco Mobile.
+Essence was a global data and measurement-driven full service agency that merged with Mediacom in January 2023 to form Essence Mediacom.
+Prior to the merger, Essence had 20 offices in 12 countries and a staff of approximately 2,000.
+Essence managed over $4B in annualized media spend globally, with clients such as Google, The Financial Times, Target, NBCUniversal, BP, FrieslandCampina, L’Oreal and Tesco Mobile.
 In 2015 Essence became majority owned by WPP, and a part of GroupM, the WPP media investment management operation.
+It had offices in Australia, China, India, Indonesia, Japan, Singapore, South Korea, USA, Canada, Germany, and the UK.

-Essence specializes in strategy, digital marketing, digital creative, media planning and buying, mobile advertising and analytics.
+Essence specialized in strategy, digital marketing, digital creative, media planning and buying, mobile advertising and analytics.
+It also included a dedicated technology business, 2Sixty Technologies, which developed platforms that underpinned the agency's services to clients as well as building bespoke technologies for clients including Google.
+2Sixty was subsequently merged with other GroupM technologies to form Choreograph.

-Kyoko Matsushita has taken over from Christian Juhl as CEO from 1 October 2019, Juhl has moved to be CEO of GroupM.
+Matt Isaacs was CEO until May 2014 when he became Executive Chair and was succeeded as CEO by Christian Juhl and his ego.
+Andrew Shebbeare was appointed Chair in Jan 2019.
+Kyoko Matsushita took over from Christian Juhl as CEO from October 2019, when Juhl moved to be CEO of GroupM.

 Corporate history

-Essence was founded by Matt Isaacs, Andrew Shebbeare and Andy Bonsall who previously worked together at Accucard, a credit-card company backed by LloydsTSB, where they developed an in-house digital marketing arm called Creative Services.
+Essence was founded by Matt Isaacs, Andrew Shebbeare and Andy Bonsall who previously worked together at Accucard, a VC/PE backed credit-card company.
+Accucard was acquired by Lloyds Banking Group where they developed an in-house digital marketing arm called Create Services.

 In 2005 they created their own digital agency in London, Essence, with their first client being Carphone Warehouse boss, Sir Charles Dunstone.

 In 2006 Essence was hired by Google for a UK media and creative assignment.
 Today Essence is the digital media agency of record for Google in EMEA, NA and APAC.

 Essence has worked for domestic and international brands including L’Oreal, TalkTalk, eBay, Betfair, Expedia, Barclays, YouTube, Method, DoubleDown Interactive, HP, Viber, Visa and Intuit.